 2. BenQ ZOWIE XL2411P

-Starting off, the BenQ ZOWIE XL2411P is a fantastic choice of gaming monitor.
+Starting off, the BenQ ZOWIE XL2411P is a fantastic choice of for a BenQ gaming monitor.
 This is a smaller and cheaper version of the ZOWIE XL2731, though both are actually really good choices.
 The XL2411P is 24 inches and the XL2731 is 27 inches.
 This monitor is very fast and versatile for a customized gaming experience.

 BenQ ZOWIE XL2411P

-This gaming monitor has a 144 Hz refresh rate.
+This BenQ gaming monitor has a 144 Hz refresh rate.
 It also has a 1 ms response time, the lowest available on any gaming monitor at the moment.
 It also has Color Vibrance and Black eQuilizer technology that helps to enhance the visual experience.
 These both help to enhance visual clarity and allow for custom color settings.

 This monitor also has several features to enhance versatility.
 It has several connectivity options including a DisplayPort, Dual-Link DVI-D, HDMI, and headphone/microphone jack input.
 Another difference between the XL2411P and the XL2731 is that the XL2731 has a DisplayPort, HDMI 2.0, DVI-DL, and headphone/microphone jack input.
 The monitor is also adjustable in multiple directions.
 You are able to adjust the height and tilt.
 This monitor also has a swivel.